Skip to content

 Project-level and global hooks run independently and do not override each other.

-Project-level hooks
+Project-level configuration

 Configure hooks in your project's .autowt.toml file: